Three words that describe our Board of Directors: passionate, involved, talented.

 Hill Country CASA Board of Directors

-Mike Hayes, Vice President From the time he began practicing law in El Paso, Mike Hayes has taken an interest in CASA as a highly effective way of serving kids.
+Mike Hayes, President, From the time he began practicing law in El Paso, Mike Hayes has taken an interest in CASA as a highly effective way of serving kids.
 Mike has served as an advocate in Houston and Kerrville, and his family has fostered a number of children.
 He has been a HCCASA Board member for eight years, where he tries to share his limited amount of talent and not get in the way of the very gifted and accomplished staff and other board members.
 HCCASA is one of the best run organizations that he’s ever been a part of, and he’s proud to be involved in its mission of advocating for children.

 children growing up in situations of domestic and family violence.
 During law school, she worked for the Texas Legal Services Center, a non-profit legal office which provides assistance and training to poverty law advocates and their clients in areas of litigation support, education and communication.
 Upon graduation from the University of Texas School of Law in 1994, she took a position as a staff attorney in the headquarters of Habitat for Humanity in Americus, Georgia.

 Mrs. Kendrick returned home to Texas in 1996, where she entered private practice as an attorney for the Blum Firm in Fort Worth.
 She spent the remainder of her legal career as a Board Certified Estate Planning and Probate lawyer, while continuing to volunteer with Habitat for Humanity in her spare time.